TelegramSam/didcomm-messaging/docs/spec-files/encryption.md

 A final note about `skid` header: since the 1PU draft [does not require](https://datatracker.ietf.org/doc/html/draft-madden-jose-ecdh-1pu-04#section-2.2.1) this header, authcrypt implementations MUST be able to resolve the sender kid from the `apu` header if `skid` is not set.

+##### CBOR Encoding (COSE)

+When using authcrypt with CBOR encoding, the equivalent COSE headers MUST be used:

+* `ephemeral key`: equivalent to JWE's `epk`, generated once for all recipient keys.
+It MUST be of the same type and curve as all recipient keys.
+* `party u identity`: equivalent to JWE's `apu`, this is the producer (sender) identifier.
+* `party v identity`: equivalent to JWE's `apv`, this represents the recipients' identifiers.
+* `algorithm`: equivalent to JWE's `alg`, this is the key wrapping algorithm.

+The same requirements for content encryption algorithms and key derivation process apply to COSE as they do for JWE.

 #### ECDH-ES key wrapping and common protected headers

+##### JSON Encoding (JWE)

-When using anoncrypt, any of the valid content encryption algorithms may be used.
+When using anoncrypt with JSON encoding, any of the valid content encryption algorithms may be used.
 To meet this requirement, JWE messages MUST use common `epk`, `apv` and `alg` headers for all recipient keys.
 They MUST be set in the `protected` JWE section.

 As per this requirement, the JWE building must first encrypt the payload, then use the resulting `tag` as part of the key derivation process when wrapping the `cek`.